A Conflict Theory Perspective

 What message is this ad delivering to men about women?
 Perhaps that success with dating and relationships is driven mainly by vanity.
 As much as this commercial plays on men’s desires it also reinforces ideas that women are only attracted to men that look a certain way and women need to look a certain way.

-Most advertisers do not bother to mask hide sexism in their marketing.
-In this advertisement, a woman is shown with obvious sex appeal to sell a tobacco.
-There can be no doubt of the sexism in this ad since men are the largest users of smokeless tobacco products.
+Most advertisers do not bother to mask sexism in their marketing.
+In this advertisement, a woman is shown with obvious sex appeal to sell tobacco.
+There can be no doubt of this ad's sexism since men are the largest users of smokeless tobacco products.

 Date: 2008 Brand: Skoal From Stanford University (Fair Use)

-This is not merely a risqué advertisement but specifically fosters a stereotype of women being sex objects.
-The embedding of this thinking is obvious but what is less obvious is the message transmission to the intended audience of men.
+This is not merely a risqué advertisement but a transmission of sexuall objectification of women.
+The use of sex is obvious, but less obvious is the message communicated to the intended audience of men.
 Notice the fishing equipment on the left of the picture intended to link the idea of sex with fishing, which is a male dominated recreational activity.
 Perhaps the most subtle but harmful message sent to young men is the idea that using women to sell products via sex is acceptable, thus reinforcing sexist ideas in young men.
-From a conflict perspective, one can see how this ad is used to exploit women as sexual objects.
+From a conflict perspective, one can see how this ad is used to exploit women as sexual objects but also how the reasons for sexism are tacitly advanced generationally.

 The Impact of Sexist Advertising